How to Get Rid of Ants Naturally

 Wellness Mama » Blog » Natural Home » How to Get Rid of Ants Naturally

-Ants, ants, ants, everywhere!
+Ants, ants, everywhere!
 Those pesky insects have a way of finding every little crack and opening right into your home.
-With Spring finally in full swing I have begun to see an ant scout here and there and I want to nip it in the bud before they take over my life!
+When spring comes around I’ll see an ant scout here and there and I want to nip it in the bud before they take over my life (and my kitchen counter).

-With kids and pets spending the majority of their day playing, crawling, and somersaulting (well the kids are somersaulting, not the dog) across the floor, I am not about to sprinkle a pesticide around my home that will put them in danger.
+With little kids and pets spending plenty of time on the floor, I’m not about to sprinkle a pesticide around my home that will put them in danger.

 But the ants…

 Thankfully there are plenty of ways to get rid of ants without putting your family at risk.
-I have talked before about natural pest control but today I am going to focus specifically on getting rid of ants.
+I’ve talked before about natural pest control, but today I am going to focus specifically on ants.
+How to get rid of ants in the kitchen, how to get rid of ants permanently, and even how to get rid of carpenter ants (if you suspect a larger infestation).

-Ant colonies will send out scouts to locate food sources.
-Those little bugs will zig and zag and probe their way until they find food, which they will bring back to their colony, leaving a trail of pheromones behind them.
-Other ants will follow the trail leaving their own pheromones making the trail stronger until all the little foragers are marching along, back and forth, taking all your goodies back to their home.
+Ant colonies send out scouts to locate food sources.
+Those little bugs will zig and zag and probe their way until they find food to bring back to their colony, leaving a trail of pheromones behind them.
+Other ants will follow the trail leaving their own pheromones, making the trail stronger.
+Eventually all the little foragers are marching along, back and forth, taking all your goodies back to their home.

 Fascinating and annoying all at once.